TpmRichard/WES-Filtering-Algorithm-for-PKD-Genes-using-ANNOVA-Outputs/README.md

 6)	The script assumes a specific naming convention.
 7)	The script assumes two file inputs: Single Nucleotide Polymorphisms (SNPs) and Insertions and Deletions (INDELs).

-### Common Errors:
-A common example error code is: In ExonicFunc == "missense SNV" && Patho_Programs_Avaliable ==  ... : 'length(x) = 3 > 1' in coercion to 'logical(1)'.
-Although this warning does occur, it does not currently appear to impact the rare variant filtering process.

 ### Publications:
 N/A